Top 10 Super Nintendo (Super Famicom) Games Never Released in the US

 DeJap Translation...
 Its great

-SD3 is absolutely has the best gameplay of any action RPG i have ever played, it is hard, there is constant action and the story changes depend on who you have in your party... like drastically... different last bosses and all you choose 3 characters from 6, you interact with the other three, but they are not as important to the plot.
-There is also an endless degree of customization for an SNES with its Dark/Light based class system.
-The graphics are only behind Tales of Phantasia and Star Ocean, and the controls are WAY better than its predecessor (Secret of Mana).
-This game is still a Japan only release, and it was even more painful do to the fact that this was the first game non-Japanese people KNEW they were missing out making it so much more painful, but fan translations are awesome as usual.
-I don't even have to say much more about this game's awesomeness GO PLAY IT NOW!
+SD3 absolutely has the best gameplay of any action RPG I have ever played, it is hard, there is constant action and the story changes depending on who you have in your party.
+There is also an endless degree of customization for an SNES game with its Dark/Light-based class system.
+The graphics are only behind Tales of Phantasia and Star Ocean, and the controls are way better than its predecessor, Secret of Mana.
+This game is still a Japan-only release, and it was even more painful due to the fact that this was the first game non-Japanese people knew they were missing out making it so much more painful, but fan translations are awesome as usual.
+I don't even have to say much more about this game's awesomeness.
+Go play it now!

 There are also beautiful visuals in this game including some pretty impressive cutscenes (for the SNES anyway), as well as awesome character models.

-OVERALL you are losing out if you don't play this game.
+Overall you are losing out if you don't play this game.
 You can buy the European version and use a PAL-NTSC converter.
 I hear that a double slot converter is better than a single one, but I am not a professional on this topic.
 You could also buy a PAL (European SNES) and play the game that way.
-Most people use something called emulators and ROMS (I of course do not condone such behavior... obviously... yeah)
+Most people use emulators and ROMS.

-The maps in which the battle take place on are absolutely IMMENSE.
-They are the largest maps I have ever seen in a Turn Based Strategy RPG, and each map requires capturing a number castles to win (as opposed to capturing one in previous Fire Emblem Games).
+The maps in which the battles take place on are absolutely immense.
+They are the largest maps I have ever seen in a turn-based strategy RPG, and each map requires capturing a number castles to win, as opposed to capturing one in previous Fire Emblem Games.
 Each castle capture lets you advance further and further until you approach the final chapter of that level.
-Within each castle there is a battle arena in which you can level up, a shop for items and weapons, a shop to repair broken weapons and a fortune teller to say which characters are in love (this is important).
+Within each castle, there is a battle arena in which you can level up, a shop for items and weapons, a shop to repair broken weapons and a fortune teller to say which characters are in love.

-Now where the game really gets amazing is it spans 2 generations of characters.
-In the first generation characters fall in love which boosts their stats when they stand near each other, but more importantly this determines the skill combinations of their offspring in the second generation of the game.
+Now where the game really gets amazing is it spans two generations of characters.
+In the first generation, characters fall in love which boosts their stats when they stand near each other, but more importantly, this determines the skill combinations of their offspring in the second generation of the game.
 It is absolutely crucial to make at least some good pairings or the second half of the game may be tougher than it otherwise would be.
-If you make the correct combination with some characters you can create the ultimate warrior (if you thought Ira sounded good earlier, her daughter Lackhe is unstoppable if Ira was paired with the correct male in the first generation.)
+If you make the correct combination with some characters, you can create the ultimate warrior.

 The graphics in this game are great for the SNES and are colorful or dark depending on the situation.
 The story is absolutely awesome with ridiculously shocking events occurring throughout the game.
-The first time I played it I could not believe some of the crazy stuff that happen.
+The first time I played it, I could not believe some of the crazy stuff that happened.
 As you can tell there is nearly endless replayability and the difficulty is still somewhat challenging, especially for someone new to the series (although this is easier than some other FE titles).
-Overall this game is awesome and is a staple in someones life PLAY IT NOW,

 - FE4 Translation